MultiverseLearningProducts/swe/src/mod3/wk1/day2.md

 > "Requirements are not just waiting to be picked from people like apples from a tree.
 They have to be mined like tin or iron" <small>_Developing Information Systems by James Cadle_</small>

-It’s the _Business Analysts_ that will go into an organisation and mine for requirements.
+It’s the _Business Analysts_ that will go into an organisation and elicit requirements.
 How do they do this?

 *   Interviews
 *   Focus groups